WheteThunger/HeliSams/README.md

   - Default for `Patrol Helicopter` is `4.0` which causes Sam Site rockets to deal `100` damage, requiring a total of `100` rockets to destroy one heli (`10000` HP).
 - `Seconds between rocket bursts` -- Determines how frequently Sam Sites can fire rocket bursts at each type of helicopter.
   - Vanilla time between rocket bursts is `5` seconds against vehicles, and `3.5` seconds against MLRS rockets.

+The following options are configured globally.

+- `Debug rocket prediction` (`true` or `false`) -- Determines whether to show rocket trajectory to nearby admins.
+- `Debug rocket damage` (`true` or `false`) -- Determines whether to show rocket damage on each hit to nearby admins.

 ## Credits